 The screen below shows the Channel logs and messages; it will look the same for Devices and Modems (logs on top and messages at the bottom).
-The Streams only have the logs part since they only forward messages but do not store them.
+The Streams only have the logs pane since they only forward messages but do not store them.

 The channel (or another item) selector is right under the logo.
 To the right of it sits the button switching between historical and real-time logs.
 Note, that real-time mode also shows a few recent historical messages above the red line.

 Now let’s see when the flespi Toolbox comes in handy, what specific functionality stands behind it, and how your journey through thousands of records can still be effective.

 Pretty much every action with the item (channel, device, etc.) is logged.
-This means that you can view at which step the problem occurred, type of problem, when it took place, and more.
+This means that you can view at which step the problem occurred, the type of problem, when it took place, and more.

 For example, you can check the specific error codes within a certain period.
 Or, if someone made an unauthorized change to your channel settings, you can see when it happened and which specific parameters were affected.